External Ear Obstructions

 The ear canal may be obstructed by cerumen (earwax), scar tissue, a tumor, a foreign body, or an insect.
 Itching, pain, and temporary conductive hearing loss may result.
 Most causes of obstruction are readily apparent during otoscopic examination.
 Treatment is careful manual removal using adequate lighting and appropriate instruments.

-Diagnosis of external ear obstructions is usually obvious based on physical examination.
+The diagnosis of external ear canal obstructions is usually evident based on physical examination.

 Cerumen